 Regents Professor of Anthropology

 Dr. Anna Marie Prentiss is an archaeologist specializing in the ancient history of the Great Plains, Pacific Northwest, and Arctic regions of North America.
 She has a methodological specialty in lithic technology and theoretical interests in the archaeology of villages and towns, social inequality, hunter-gatherer mobility and technological organization, and the cultural evolutionary process.
-She will be co-editor of the scholarly journal, Hunter-Gatherer Research beginning in January 2020.
+She is co-editor of the scholarly journal, Hunter-Gatherer Research.

 Dr. Prentiss has a long standing interest in the Arctic region.
 She conducted field research on the Old Togiak site in southwest Alaska in partnership with the community of Togiak during 2015.
 She is now pursuing new directions in Arctic archaeology with an emphasis on identification and mitigation activities on sites most threatened by climate change factors.